The Feasting

 Uneasy once more,

-they begin consuming the tough meat of dinner on the table.
+they begin consuming the tough meat of

 I would like to taste this meal also,